Daniel: Chapter 2

 - Nevertheless, in the toes, the kingdom will be part clay, making it fragile

 - The image of the toes is a mixture of iron and clay.
-The people making up this kingdom's two parts will intermarry, but tey will not adhere to one another
+The people making up this kingdom's two parts will intermarry, but they will not adhere to one another

 In Daniel 2:44-45, the description is given of the Lord's millennial reign.
-In the days of the kings in the age covered by the image's ten toes, God will set up his kingdom.
+In the age covered by the image's ten toes, God will set up his kingdom.
 At that time, the Lord will take a stone cut without hands (which is Jesus Christ) and smite the image, in King Nebuchadnezzar's dream, upon its feet.
+The psalmist covered this episode in our future history in Psalms 2:5-13.

 After the stone that was cut out of the mountain without hands breaks the image, it will be pulverized, and its remnant is compared to the chaff that is carried away by the wind.
 As a result, there is nothing from the image that is left to germinate in the future, it is all forgotten.
 This dramatic transition will occur at the end of the great tribulation, specifically at the battle of Armageddon.
 More on this subject is presented in this site on Revelation chapter 16, Revelation chapter 18, and Revelation chapter 19, with the millennial kingdom discussion on Revelation chapter 20.
-The stone that pulverized the image, becomes a mountain that filled the whole world; this is God’s kingdom being established to rule the whole world and the mountain the stone originates from is the mountain of God, and the hands are the hands of God.
+The stone that pulverized the image, becomes a mountain that fills the whole world.
+This is God’s kingdom that will be established to rule the whole world and the mountain the stone originates from is the mountain of God, and the hands are the hands of God.
 For this reason, because of the mountain and the stone, the dream and the interpretation are certain.

 In Daniel 2:46-49, the king demonstrates a complete wonderment at what Daniel revealed to him.
 The king does the only thing he knows, which is to fall on his face and worship Daniel, and command others to offer oblations and sweet odors to him.
 With emphasis, Daniel pointed out that all that was given to him was from God, the king responded and acknowledged and repeated what Daniel said about our God; that the Lord is the God of gods, the Lord of kings, and revealer of secrets.
 At this time, the king is still a polytheist and does not understand the truth at this second exchange with Daniel.
 He does not truly acknowledge that the God of Israel is the only one and true God, and that there are none beside him.